-Victims of Distracted Driving Should Hire Experienced Kingston Accident Lawyers
+Victims of Distracted Driving Should Hire Experienced Accident Lawyers

 Distracted Driving in New York

 Car accidents are the number one cause of injury and death for New Yorkers.
-This is a terrible statistic given the fact that most accidents are avoidable and are due to driver error or distraction.
-Distracted driving is defined as performing some other activity while driving that affects the driver’s ability to concentrate on the road.
-Distracted driving is illegal in New York, and if you have been injured as a result of someone else’s failure to keep their eyes on the road, you may be entitled to compensation.
+This is a terrible statistic, especially given the fact that most accidents are avoidable and are due to driver error or distraction.
+Distracted driving is defined as performing some other activity while driving, which affects the driver’s ability to concentrate on the road.
+Distracted driving is illegal in New York, and if you have been injured as a result of someone else’s failure to keep their eyes on the road, then you may be entitled to compensation!

 Looking away from the road—even for a few seconds—can cause an accident.
 The National Highway Traffic Safety Administration (NHTSA) routinely cites driver distraction or driver inattention as the number one cause of automobile accidents.
 Distractions can be:

 - External.
 Looking at other drivers, scenery, or other accidents.

 - Internal.
 Distractions taking place within the vehicle such as children, animals, or other passengers.